 For further details with respect to the proposed action, see the licensee's letter dated November 30, 2009, as supplemented by letter dated December 16, 2009.
 Attachment 1 to the licensee's November 30, 2009 letter, as well as the December 16, 2009 letter in its entirety contain security-related information and, accordingly, are not available to the public.
 Other parts of these documents may be examined, and/or copied for a fee, at the NRC's Public Document Room (PDR), located at One White Flint North, Public File Area O-1F21, 11555 Rockville Pike (first floor), Rockville, Maryland 20852.
 Publicly available records will be accessible electronically from the Agencywide Document Access and Management System (ADAMS) Public Electronic Reading Room on the Internet at the NRC Web site: http://www.nrc.gov/reading-rm/adams.html.

 Persons who do not have access to ADAMS or who encounter problems in accessing the documents located in ADAMS should contact the NRC PDR Reference staff by telephone at 1-800-397-4209 or 301-415-4737, or send an e-mail to firstname.lastname@example.org.Start Signature

 Dated at Rockville, Maryland, this 14th day of January 2010.

 For the Nuclear Regulatory Commission.

-Senior Project Manager, Plant Licensing Branch II-2, Division of Operating Reactor Licensing, Office of Nuclear Reactor Regulation.
+Project Manager, Plant Licensing Branch 2-2, Division of Operating Reactor Licensing, Office of Nuclear Reactor Regulation.